Things to Do in Armenia in February

 What's happening during your visit

-February 14, 2026 isn't Valentine's Day in Armenia—it's Trndez.
+February 14, 2026 isn't Valentine's Day in Armenia, it's Trndez.
 Forty days after Armenian Christmas on January 6, this Feast of the Presentation has survived fifteen centuries by absorbing pre-Christian fire worship into church ritual.
 At dusk, bonfires flare in churchyards nationwide.
 Young couples leap the flames together, claiming fertility and luck.
 The best spots?
-Khor Virap's courtyard, where Mount Ararat looms behind the blaze, and Etchmiadzin Cathedral—the Armenian Apostolic Church's spiritual heart, 20 km (12 miles) west of Yerevan—where the Catholicos leads the rites.
+Khor Virap's courtyard, where Mount Ararat looms behind the blaze, and Etchmiadzin Cathedral, the Armenian Apostolic Church's spiritual heart, 20 km (12 miles) west of Yerevan, where the Catholicos leads the rites.
 Reach Etchmiadzin by 5 PM to claim space near the fire.
 The mood runs festive, never performative.
 Locals gather for their holiday; you're just fortunate enough to watch.

-Vardanantz remembers 451 AD, when Vartan Mamikonian’s outnumbered Armenians charged the Sasanian Persians to defend their young church.
-They lost the field—yet won the story.
-Every year the Thursday before Lent’s second Sunday (lately mid-February) schools stage poems, priests chant, and Yerevan hosts events that crack open Armenian identity most travelers never see.
-The calendar shifts; the mood doesn’t.
+Vardanantz remembers 451 AD, when Vartan Mamikonian's outnumbered Armenians charged the Sasanian Persians to defend their young church.
+They lost the field.
+Yet won the story.
+Every year the Thursday before Lent's second Sunday (lately mid-February) schools stage poems, priests chant, and Yerevan hosts events that crack open Armenian identity most travelers never see.
+The calendar shifts.
+The mood doesn't.
 Forget fireworks.
 Slip into Etchmiadzin or the Cathedral of St. Gregory the Illuminator that morning.
-You’ll leave grasping for words—quiet, fierce, impossible to export.
+You'll leave grasping for words, quiet, fierce, impossible to export.

-What to pack, insider knowledge and common pitfalls
+Insider knowledge and common pitfalls to avoid